Brochoadmones: Description

 Brochoadmones is characterized by its compressed, deep body and prominent hump.
 Its head shape is unusual, tapering into a snout with large orbits.
 The mouth itself is large, possessing at least 10 to 11 tooth whorls, which would rotate to replace worn teeth or substitute bigger teeth as the animal grew.

 Five external gill slits run across each side of the body, alongside a pair of short and flat pectoral spines.
 Six closely spaced pairs of prepelvic spines run on the underside, which may have been somewhat mobile and possessed prepelvic finlets.
 These are followed by a pair of pelvic spines, which support large and broad fins.
 The anal-fin spine supports a fin, which reinforces the large, epicercal caudal fin.
 Two dorsal fins run along the back, each paired with a large dorsal spine.

 The prepelvic finlets of Brochoadmones are especially significant, as such a feature had never before been observed on a vertebrate.
 These finlets possess scales, and are similar to theoretical ideas of what an intermediate stage in the evolution from ventrolateral fins to paired fins.

 Paleoecology

-Brochoadmones is a freshwater predatory animal, as indicated by evidence of partially digested acanthodians in the stomach of an individual.
+Brochoadmones was a freshwater predatory animal, as indicated by evidence of partially digested acanthodians in the stomach of an individual.
 Though its proportions may seem unusual, several modern fish possess analogous body plans, including Malawi eyebiters, Knifefishes, and Humpback groupers.
 Brochoadmones may have hunted prey similarly to these modern fish, relying on stealth and capturing it with a short lunge.
 If its prepelvic finlets were capable of movement, they may have aided the animal in making subtle motions during a stealthy approach.
-The large caudal fin may also support ambush hunting, as they are typically used for rapid acceleration over short distances.
+The large caudal fin may have supported ambush hunting, as they are typically used for rapid acceleration over short distances.